craigmayhew/aws-cloudformation/website-with-lambdas/readme.md

-# RAI
+# HTML Website with api calls to lambdas

-A proof of concept for a servers less website.
+A proof of concept for a serverless website.
 Uses aws lambda, s3, api gateway.
 Managed via cloud formation and deployed via terraform.
+Throughout this example I have used the url "terminalwindow.io" so please change as you see fit.

-Make sure you have terraform file with your aws access key and secret in:
+Make sure you have a terraform file with your aws access key and secret in:
 ```
 variable "access_key" {}
 variable "secret_key" {}